This is a comprehensive guide for you to learn how to sing with grit for your vocal cords.

 Imagine growling like your favorite bear (since I think bears have nice growls…)

-When you growl like a bear, you should feel no tension in your throat.
+When you growl like a bear, you should feel no tension in your throat or vocal cords.

 Rather, you will feel vibrations in the back of your throat and there should be no straining involved.